Monorail Resort

 Which building is best for transportation?

 Main building or Sago Cay.
-They're closest to the monorail station and walking path entrance.
+They're closest to the monorail station and the walking path entrance.
+Outer buildings add 5-8 minutes to either trip.

 The Bottom Line

-Grand Floridian combines monorail service with a covered walking path to Magic Kingdom — excellent options for Disney's flagship park.
+Grand Floridian combines monorail service with a paved walking path and direct boat launch to Magic Kingdom — three reliable options for Disney's flagship park, with each one strongest in a different direction or condition.

 Related Guides